 Human Rights, Iran's One Million Signatures Campaign, Iran, One Million Signatures Inside Story

 Our work in support of Iranian human rights activists has focused specifically on bolstering the women’s movement and the One Million Signatures campaign in Iran.

 This campaign, founded in 2006, mobilizes a diverse group of activists both on the ground and online to collect signatures, raise awareness, and spark dialogue about the negative impact of discriminatory family laws on women’s lives and on society as a whole, resulting in a dynamic social justice movement.

 January 9, 2012

-constitutional reforms, Family Law Reform, Middle East, Morocco, Rights & Reservations: Realizing CEDAW, women's rights, Guide to Equality, Political Participation, Morocco
+constitutional reforms, Family Law Reform, Guide to Equality in the Family, Middle East, Morocco, Rights & Reservations: Realizing CEDAW, women's rights, Political Participation, Morocco

 To Mr. Abdelilah Benkirane Head of GovernmentWe are pleased to address you, after your appointment by King Mohammed VI, as Head of the Government, wishing you every success in your mission.